MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **recent_message_id** - the ID of the most recent message in the conversation

 - **suggested_reply_state** - the state of suggested replies for this conversation (unavailable, available, shown, used, or discarded)

+- **suggested_reply_types** - indicates type and count of suggested reply shown/used for this conversation.
+It’s a dictionary.
+For example {text: 2, send_avail: 1}.

 - **total_count** - total frames displayed by the component